 This function generates and manages cryptographic keys for use by the HDD Data Encryption function.
-It generates cryptographic keys using part of the information registered at the time of TOE installation as seed information.
-Cryptographic keys are stored in volatile memory and hence disappear when the Canon MFP/printer is powered off.
+It generates cryptographic keys using the seed information that was registered at the time of TOE installation.
+Cryptographic keys are stored in volatile work memory and hence disappear when the Canon MFP/printer is powered off.